Applied Behavior Analysis, M.S.

 Applied behavior analysis jobs include:

-Graduates with a master's in applied behavior analysis can also pursue further study in the discipline by choosing to obtain a Ph.D.
-Florida Tech Ph.D. students receive significant assistantships from The Scott Center for Autism Treatment that cover the majority of their academic costs.
+Florida Tech PhD students receive significant assistantships from the Scott Center for Autism Treatment that cover the majority of their academic costs.